Project & Services Structure

 Containers are the most granular level of the Zerops architecture.
 Each service consists of one or more containers that work together to deliver functionality.

-- Operate within the service's resource constraints
+- Operate within service resource constraints with automatic scaling